kof/simpleio/api.md

 ## Mongo#_getPlaceholder(amount)

-Create a placeholder object for `amount` of delivery confirmations.
+Create a placeholder object for `amount` of client ids for delivery confirmations.
-This is a workaround to enable docs in mongo grow.
+This is a workaround to enable docs in capped mongo collection to grow.

 ### Params: